varashyama/kfintech_task/README.md

 6. By click allprofile you can view all profiles details
 7. Using Logout  button you can logout from app it will navigate you to login page

+## Note

+1. I have used Context for global statemanagment so the task requires redux but i dont have much hands on experience in redux
+2. as it is mentioned api response to be stored in global state , but i have stored only the login api response, as storeing all api information in global state is not a good practice